ebz8/ElodieBoinZanchi_12_050222-/README.md

 npm start
 ```

-Front-end is now rendered at URL `http://localhost:3001` with mocked data.
-If you want to switch to the real backend data, go to `my-app/src/data/config.js` [here](https://github.com/ebz8/ElodieBoinZanchi_12_050222-/blob/9cfa6384b9b182fb9f3ff46fb5185f03a0860b4d/my-app/src/data/config.js) and set `currentUrl` constant from `urlMockAPI` to `urlAPI`.
+4. Front-end is now rendered at URL `http://localhost:3001` with mocked data.
+If you want to switch to real backend data, go to `my-app/src/data/config.js` [(this file)](https://github.com/ebz8/ElodieBoinZanchi_12_050222-/blob/9cfa6384b9b182fb9f3ff46fb5185f03a0860b4d/my-app/src/data/config.js) and set `currentUrl` constant from `urlMockAPI` to `urlAPI`.